RandomInEqualities/Snake/readme.txt

 How To Run
 -------

-The easiest way is to import it into Eclipse Juno with Egit.
+The easiest way is to import it into Eclipse Luna with Egit.